 “In service, the processes have to go away from paper”

-In a first step, the Remberg software pulls all master data about machines and systems from existing IT systems to give users an overview of their inventory in the cloud.
+In a first step, the Remberg software pulls all master data regarding machines and systems from existing IT systems to give users an overview of their inventory in the cloud.
 In this way, they can also digitize processes in service, and later also sales and marketing related to their equipment.

 This business model reminded Hanno Renner, one of the most successful German founders to date, of his early days.
 His company Personio has developed software for human resources in small and medium-sized companies.

-“Before we could start with automation in human resources, we had to get rid of Excel for vacation times, for example,” says Renner.
+“Before we might start with automation in human resources, we had to get rid of Excel for vacation times, for example,” says Renner.
 “In service, too, the processes have to get away from paper.”
 Small and medium-sized companies in particular often lack a basis, and Remberg has understood exactly that.

 So Renner, whose Personio was valued at more than six billion dollars in the last financing round, invested in Remberg early on.
 There he met other successful founders.